-If your goods are CUSMA-compliant, because they are produced or substantially transformed in Canada, the U.S., or Mexico according to the agreement’s rules of origin, they can still enter the U.S. duty- and tariff-free after August 29, 2025.
+If your goods are CUSMA-compliant, for example, because they are produced or substantially transformed in Canada, the U.S., or Mexico according to the agreement’s rules of origin, they can still enter the U.S. duty- and tariff-free after August 29, 2025.

 “I hereby certify that the goods covered by this shipment qualify as an originating good for the purposes of preferential tariff treatment under USMCA/T-MEC/CUSMA.”

-- Blanket certifications may be available to cover multiple shipments of the same goods for up to 12 months, so you don’t need to prepare new paperwork for each parcel.
+Blanket certifications may be available to cover multiple shipments of the same goods for up to 12 months, so you don’t need to prepare new paperwork for each parcel.
+Consider whether you need to get a U.S. bond.

 Resources: